HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 This section provides a high level overview of a running task execution.
 A running task will execute instruction pointed to by the virtual address contained in the processor state PSW.
 Code is organized as a collection of modules, which themselves are a collection of functions.
 By runtime convention, the code is in the SR4 quadrant and contains instructions and constant data.
 The constant data can be accessed using the SR4 segment register, which tracks the current code segment.

 The SR5 quadrant contains the global data the modules, the task stack and linkage information for inter module calls.
-The TP register ( GR13 ) point to the global data of the current module and changes on inter-module calls.
+The DP register ( GR13 ) point to the global data of the current module and changes on inter-module calls.
 The SP register ( GR15 ) points to the stack frame of the current function.

 ```
         Code Space ( SR4 )                                    Data Space ( SR5 )